Product Snapshot

 Cherries

-Kristen needs a pollinator and can be pollinated by Montmorency even though it is a sour cherry.
+Kristen needs a pollinator and can be pollinated by Montmorency or Stardust.

 Mature Tree Size